stop6G/6G-SG/README.md

 * **Tech Stack:** Uses `hmac` with a "stolen" key to forge a cryptographic signature.
 * **Result:** Tricks the API into deploying malware via a Kubernetes `postStart` command, granting a reverse shell.

+### `03-HOLOGRAPHIC_BEAM_MIM.py`
+**Type:** 🟢 Sci-Fi / Fictional
+**Concept:** Physical Layer Beam Interception (Man-in-the-Middle)
+This script executes a "Holographic Beam-Man-in-the-Middle" attack.
+Because 6G utilizes highly focused Terahertz pencil beams, traditional wireless sniffing is impossible.
+This code uses quantum LiDAR to track a moving target, fires a precise "anti-phase" beam to create destructive interference (silencing the real signal), and simultaneously inserts a rogue beam to impersonate the device to the tower, effectively physically hijacking the connection.

 ---

 ## 🛠️ Dependencies